Upcoming Lughnasadh class: 7.27.2022

 August 1st marks the Pagan holiday and season of Lughnasadh, also named Lammas.
 During this season we will work with issues around Power, Leadership, Winning vs. Losing, Natural Talents vs. Learned Skills, and Adepthood.
 We are watching the Sun live momentarily at the apex of its power, but it will also begin the descent into the Underworld Journey.

 The word Lughnasadh comes from the Irish Gaelic God Lugh, a Lightbringer Sun God, who is a skilled warrior.
 They are handsome, charming, competitive, and young.
-They speak and act from an authentic sense of power and prestige.
+Further they speak and act from an authentic sense of power and prestige.
 In short, Lugh embodies a lot of what we experience in The Strength Card… read more here.

 The Sun Card – Tarot Circle

-The Sun Card – Everybody Loves The Sunshine
+Everybody Loves The Sunshine

 **This class is now available for download for Patrons.** Join and get access here.